BlueDevelopersInc/dsu-wiki/docs/index.md

 # Requirements

 - DiscordSRV.
-- Minecraft version from 1.8 -> 1.20.2 (new versions should work without new dsu updates)
+- Minecraft version from 1.8 -> 1.20.4 (new versions should work without new updates)

 # Optional Permissions